 Assessment and Support Services

-Following the SASS screening, services that are community-based and youth- and family-focused are available to provide ongoing crisis intervention and support.
+Following the mobile crisis screening, services that are community-based and youth- and family-focused are available to provide ongoing crisis intervention and support.
 An integrated assessment and treatment plan will be completed with the youth and family to develop a plan for mental health treatment that meets the individual needs of the youth and family.
 Referrals to outpatient mental health treatment will be provided as appropriate.